microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### IInputSource.cs
 Interface for an input source.
 An input source is any input mechanism that can be used as the source of user interactions.

-##### RawInteractionSourcesInput.cs
-Input source for raw interactions sources information, which gives finer details about current source state and position than the standard GestureRecognizer.

 ##### SpeechInputSource.cs
 Allows you to specify keywords and keyboard shortcuts in the Unity Inspector, instead of registering them explicitly in code.
 Keywords are handled by scripts that implement ISpeechHandler.cs.
 You can utilize keywords with the SpeechInputHandler component by assigning game objects and specifying a Unity Event trigger.